rhlobo/bigtempo/README.rst

 This is a Python package created to help you build complex hierarchies of processments, each refered as a datasource.
+The package was originally conceived to handle temporal data and it is typically used as a colleague of pandas_ - dealing with time series and dataframes - but it is flexible and can easily be extended to support other data models.
 It handles dependency resolution, provides a tagging system that enables querying operations over datasource sets, and much more.

 There are other software packages that focus on lower level aspects of data processing, like pandas_, numpy_, sympy_, theano_.